Hojo-Norem/c0pperdragon-VIC-II-Palette-editor/README.md

 * Loading and saving from tape and disk, with a built in directory viewer for disk.
 See below for more detail.

 ## What's to do:
-* Some polishing perhaps, some tweaks to the colourmixing code maybe...
+* More polishing perhaps, some tweaks to the colourmixing code maybe.
+If I was any good at GFX then I'd do a better test image...

 ## Notes on it's use:
 Through the use of raster interrupts, while you use the editor the palette is being constantly updated so the text is always visible regardless of the palette settings.
 That means if you hit your reset button, you may be left with improperly generated colours.
 The only safe place to reset your C64 without saving your palette to FLASH first is on the test image screen.